 - II.B.3.
 Consolidation of Public Pension Plans by a Minnesota Public Employer - a.
-The State, with the second largest number of public employee pension plans in the nation, would benefit from a more rational public pension plan structure. - b.
+The State, with the second largest number of public employee pension plans in the nation, would benefit from a more rational public pension plan structure. - f.
 Recent Variant Public Pension Legislation.
-Two items of 1997-2007 pension legislation are potentially at variance with the thrust of the principle, even if they are not directly at variance with the language of the specific principle:

-- 1. In 1999, the Special Deputy State Fire Marshal Fire/Arson Investigator Retirement Plan was created within the Minnesota State Retirement System (Laws 1999, Ch.
+Three items of 1997-2008 pension legislation are potentially at variance with the thrust of the principle, even if they are not directly at variance with the language of the specific principle: - 1.
+In 1999, the Special Deputy State Fire Marshal Fire/Arson Investigator Retirement Plan was created within the Minnesota State Retirement System (Laws 1999, Ch.
 222, Art.
 15). - 2.
-Also in 1999, the Local Government Correctional Employees Retirement Plan was created within the Public Employees Retirement Association (Laws 1989, Ch.
+Also in 1999, the Local Government Correctional Employees Retirement Plan was created within the Public Employees Retirement Association (PERA-Correctional) (Laws 1999, Ch.
 222, Art.
-2).
+2). - 3.
+In 2008, a voluntary statewide volunteer firefighter retirement plan advisory board was created as a first step in creating a voluntary statewide volunteer firefighters' retirement plan (Laws 2008, Ch.
+349, Art.
+14, Sec.
+12).

 The MSRS Arson Investigator Plan provides a larger retirement benefit (2.0 percent benefit accrual rate) at an earlier age (age 55) than the General State Employees Retirement Plan of the Minnesota State Retirement System (MSRS-General), with a 70 percent increase in member contributions and with a 105 percent increase in employer contributions.
-The Local Government Correctional Employees Retirement Plan of the Public Employees Retirement Association (PERA-Correctional) provides a larger retirement benefit (1.9 percent benefit accrual rate) at an earlier age (age 55) than the General Employee Retirement Plan of the Public Employees Retirement Association (PERA-General), with a 23 percent increase in member contributions and with a 70 percent increase in employer contributions.
+The Local Government Correctional Employees Retirement Plan of the Public Employees Retirement Association (PERA-Correctional) plan provides a larger retirement benefit (1.9 percent benefit accrual rate) at an earlier age (age 55) than the General Employee Retirement Plan of the Public Employees Retirement Association (PERA-General), with a 23 percent increase in member contributions and with a 70 percent increase in employer contributions.
+The voluntary statewide volunteer firefighter retirement plan advisory board, scheduled to dissolve on August 1, 2009, is intended to draft legislative recommendations for establishing, organizing, and administering a statewide lump sum retirement plan for volunteer firefighters.

-c.
+g.
 Policy Analysis and Discussion.
 The established reason for creating and maintaining Minnesota public pension plans identified by the Commission historically is to augment the public employer's personnel and compensation system by assisting in the recruitment of new qualified public employees, the retention of existing qualified public employees, and the systematic out-transitioning of existing public employees at the conclusion of their normally expected working careers.
 The Minnesota public pension system does this by providing retirement annuities and other casualty or ancillary benefit coverage that are deemed adequate in view of both the various public employers and public employees and that are deemed affordable for public employees and public employers.